On this page:

 Environmental emergencies and hazards

 In 2021-20, there were a variety of emergencies and hazards faced across the state relating to environmental factors, including prolonged and toxic levels of blue green algae outbreaks.
-Many of these have lasted for several weeks to months due to a combination of factors, including warmer temperatures during both daylight and night hours.
+Many of these lasted for several weeks to months due to a combination of factors, including warmer temperatures during both daylight and night hours.

 2021-22 also brought increased storm activity with heavy downpours resulting in localised flooding of our waterways.